mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of October 13, 2025 (v0.5.73):**
+    -   **User Deletion Logging Fix:** Fixed a server crash (`NOT NULL constraint failed: chronicle_event.title`) that occurred when deleting a user.
+The issue was caused by an incorrect logging function being called, which failed to provide a title for the chronicle entry.
+The deletion logic now uses the correct asset logging action, ensuring deletions are properly recorded.

 -   **Week of October 13, 2025 (v0.5.72):**
     -   **Cloned User Deletion Fix:** Fixed a critical server error that occurred when attempting to delete a newly cloned user.
 The backend deletion logic has been updated to correctly handle relational data (like guild memberships), preventing database constraint violations and ensuring users can be deleted cleanly.